 Downtown Alliance Announces Explorer In Chief Winner

-The Alliance for Downtown New York, the nonprofit business improvement district for Lower Manhattan, has selected Josh Katz — a savvy street photographer who has captured the attention of over a half-million followers since uploading his first video at age nine — as the winner of Lower Manhattan’s Explorer In Chief Contest.
+The Alliance for Downtown New York, the nonprofit business improvement district for Lower Manhattan, has selected Josh Katz — a savvy street photographer who has captured the attention of over a half-million followers since uploading his first video at age nine — as the winner of the Lower Manhattan’s Explorer In Chief Contest.
 In light of the COVID-19 pandemic, the Alliance is revamping the program; the start of the assignment will align with the best city and state public health guidance on safety, and focus on the healthiest ways to once again enjoy New York’s oldest, and newest, neighborhood.

-The Explorer In Chief’s job still includes a stipend, top accommodations and a once-in-a-lifetime experience for a multimedia storyteller, but in the wake of COVID-19, Katz will also be tasked with documenting the recovery of a major urban neighborhood.
+The Explorer In Chief’s job still includes a stipend, top accommodations and a once-in-a-lifetime experience for a multimedia storyteller, but in the wake of the novel coronavirus, the Explorer will also be tasked with documenting the recovery of a major urban neighborhood.
 The Alliance will use the Explorer’s reporting efforts to help tell stories of people and businesses as Lower Manhattan stirs and recovers from its latest challenge.

 To learn more about Josh Katz’s winning entry and view the top 15 submissions, visit ExplorerInChief.com.